tlevine/scarsdale-data/budget/readme.md

 the appropriations for 2008--2009, the "adopted" is from the 2008-2009 budget document, the "estimated" is from the 2009--2010 budget document and the "actual" is from the 2010--2011 budget document.

+All of these come from the capital projects fund budget table.
+For example, this is around page 113 for the 2008--2009 budget.

 ## Call the Treasurer
 Call the Treasurer at (914) 722-1170.
 The person who answers the phone doesn't